 You are welcome to book as many other tours as you wish, for the cost of that tour.
 Many of our guests take the Zip Line Canopy tour as their included tour, and choose to do the ATV tour or Whitewater Rafting as well.

 Depending on what you are booking such as a multi-inclusive package, or just accommodations, just a boat, or a Combo package, the amount of Deposit needed to book / reserve will vary.

 In general your deposit will be between 35-50% at the time of booking.
 Your balance will be due 30 days prior to arrival.

 Reservations made within 30 days of arrival for boats or accommodations require full payment at the time of booking.

-We accept Visa/MasterCard Credit Card , PayPal, ZELLE, and check or Wire transfer into our USA Wells Fargo Business account, for the deposit portion of your trip as well as your total balance due.
+We accept Visa/MasterCard Credit Cards ( NO Amex or Discover) , PayPal, ZELLE, and check or Wire transfer into our USA Wells Fargo Business account, for the deposit portion of your trip as well as your total balance due.

 Your balance due will be no later than 30 days prior to the day you arrive,